tobinbradley/GeoPortal-Project/README.md

 * [jQuery UI](http://jqueryui.com/)

 ## Getting Started
 This application contains no server-side code and should run as-is on any http server without modification.
-It *will not* work from a file system (file://), as your browser will throw a XSS error when trying to load config.json.

 ### Choosing a Mapping Library
 The GeoPortal Project is designed to use either the [Leaflet](http://leaflet.cloudmade.com/) or [OpenLayers](http://openlayers.org/) mapping libraries.
 Leaflet is selected by default.
 Both libraries are fantastic and capable mapping libraries and you can't go wrong with either one.
 Leaflet is much smaller and is arguably easier to use.
 OpenLayers is a much more powerful and robust library but is significatly larger and is arguably more difficult to use.